SoumikDey/triveous/README.md

 Steps to reproduce:
 1. Replicate the Schema from the script in schema/triveous_demo.sql
 2. Configure the connection string in database/db.js file
+3. Run "npm install" to install the dependencies
-3. Start the nodemon server by running "npm run dev"
+4. Start the nodemon server by running "npm run dev"

 API endpoints:

-1 Insert Tag -
+1. Insert Tag -

-.Method: POST
+Method: POST
 Header: localhost:3000/api/insert_tag

 Body Example: